Sudo-Spectral/Arc-Raider-Trader/README.md

 ### Additional scripts

 - `npm run scrape:items`: Refresh the official item list and store it in `data/items.json`.
+- `npm run migrate:rep`: Backfill the new reputation ledger (`data/rep.json`) from existing `ratings.json` entries.
+Safe to rerun.
 - `npm test`: Run Vitest-based unit tests (currently focused on fuzzy matching).

+### Migrations

+- See `docs/migrations/2025-11-rep-ledger.md` for the step-by-step upgrade guide to this release.

 ## Usage